-53.4 Appeal Procedure:

-53.4.1 Within one month from the dismissal of an appeal by a Board of Studies, students may lodge a Notice of Appeal to the Academic Board.
-Such Notice must be served upon the Secretary by leaving it at his office.

-53.4.2 A Notice of Appeal shall state:

-- The full name and address of the student and that he wishes to appeal. - The decision in respect of which the appeal is brought. - The grounds of appeal.
+- 55.4 Appeal Procedure: - 55.4.1 Within one month from the dismissal of an appeal by a Board of Studies, students may lodge a Notice of Appeal to the Academic Board.
+Such Notice must be served upon the Secretary by leaving it at his office. - 55.4.2 A Notice of Appeal shall state: - The full name and address of the student and that he wishes to appeal. - The decision in respect of which the appeal is brought. - The grounds of appeal.
 Any reasons for that appeal without prejudice to any submissions that might later be made. - An appeal should be supported by statements of material matters which the appeal raises.

-53.4.3 A student may:
+55.4.3 A student may:

-- Make wholly written submissions to the Committee. - · Appear before the Committee personally. - Appear before the Committee through an agent. - 53.4.4 The Appeals Committee should meet within one month of the receipt of the student's appeal and report to the next meeting of the Academic Board at which it is practical to do so.
-The files of the Committee on a matter will be available to members of the Board for at least 7 days before a meeting of the Board considers the recommendation of the Committee. - 53.4.5 The Appeals Committee has the right to request appropriate persons to give evidence if, prior to calling those persons, the Committee: - Notifies the student of its intention and hears the student on that matter. - Examines those persons in the presence of the student. - Allows the student to cross-examine those persons.
+- Make wholly written submissions to the Committee. - Appear before the Committee personally. - Appear before the Committee through an agent. - 55.4.4 The Appeals Committee should meet within one month of the receipt of the student's appeal and report to the next meeting of the Academic Board at which it is practical to do so. - 55.4.5 The Appeals Committee has the right to request appropriate persons to give evidence if, prior to calling those persons, the Committee: - Notifies the student of its intention and hears the student on that matter. - Examines those persons in the presence of the student. - Allows the student to cross-examine those persons. - 55.4.6 Subject to the foregoing the Chairman shall determine the procedure to be followed in a hearing by the Panel after consultation with the parties.